Two-component spinor techniques and Feynman rules for quantum field theory and supersymmetry: Essential conventions, notations and two-component spinor identities Essential conventions, notations and two-component spinor identities

 It follows that the $(\half,0)$ and $(0,\half)$ representations are related by hermitian conjugation.
 That is, if $\psi_\alpha$ is a $(\half,0)$ fermion, then $(\psi_\alpha)^\dagger$ transforms as a $(0,\half)$ fermion.
 This means that we can, and will, describe all fermion degrees of freedom using only fields defined as left-handed $(\half ,0)$ fermions $\psi_\alpha$, and their conjugates.
 In combining spinors to make Lorentz tensors [as in \eq{xisbareta}], it is useful to regard $\psi^\dagger_{\dot{\alpha}}$ as a row vector, and $\psi_\alpha$ as a column vector, with:\footnote{In the early literature that employed the van der Waerden spinor index notation (surveyed in \sec{sec:intro}), no dagger was used in conjunction with the dotted index.
-The advantage to attaching the dagger to the dotted spinor field is that it permits the development of a spinor-index-free notation for Lorentz-covariant spinor products [see \eqst{suppressionrule}{xisogeta} and the accompanying text].} \beq \psi^\dagger_{\dot{\alpha}}\equiv (\psi_\alpha)^\dagger . \eeq The Lorentz transformation property of $\psi^\dagger_{\dot{\alpha}}$ then follows from $(\psi_\alpha)^\dagger \to(\psi_\beta) ^\dagger (M^\dagger)^{\dot{\beta}}{}_{\dot{\alpha}}$ [with coordinate arguments of the fields again suppressed], where $(M^ \dagger)^{\dot{\beta}}{}_{\dot{\alpha}}=(M^*)_{\dot{\alpha}}{}^{\dot {\beta}}$ reflects the definition of the hermitian adjoint matrix as the complex conjugate transpose of the matrix.
+The advantage to attaching the dagger to the dotted spinor field is that it permits the development of a spinor-index-free notation for Lorentz-covariant spinor products [see \eqst{suppressionrule}{xisogeta} and the accompanying text].}\footnote{Other conventions for the dotted spinor are possible.
+For example, in \Ref{MullerKirsten}, the hermitian conjugate of $\psi_\alpha$ yields a spinor with a \textit{raised} dotted index, i.e. $\psi^{\dagger\,\dot\alpha}\equiv (\psi_\alpha)^\dagger$, which the authors rewrite as $\psi^{\dagger\,\dot\alpha}= \sigmabar^{\dot\alpha\beta}(\psi_\beta)^\dagger$ in an attempt to maintain the same index structure on both sides of the equation.
+Here, $\sigmabar^{0}\equiv\mathds{1}_{2\times 2}$ [defined in \eq{pauli}] appears as a formal device.
+This latter convention leads to a number of complications; e.g., $(M_\alpha{}^\beta)^*\neq (M^*)_{\dot\alpha}{}^{\dot\beta}$, etc. (see \Ref{MullerKirsten} for further details).
+Although this alternative convention seems self-consistent, we have adopted the more convenient \eqs{eq:defbardagger}{eq:defbardagger2} in this review.} \beq \psi^\dagger_{\dot{\alpha}}\equiv (\psi_\alpha)^\dagger . \eeq The Lorentz transformation property of $\psi^\dagger_{\dot{\alpha}}$ then follows from $(\psi_\alpha)^\dagger \to(\psi_\beta) ^\dagger (M^\dagger)^{\dot{\beta}}{}_{\dot{\alpha}}$ [with coordinate arguments of the fields again suppressed], where $(M^ \dagger)^{\dot{\beta}}{}_{\dot{\alpha}}=(M^*)_{\dot{\alpha}}{}^{\dot {\beta}}$ reflects the definition of the hermitian adjoint matrix as the complex conjugate transpose of the matrix.
 Again the coordinate arguments of the fields have been suppressed, and are as in eq.~(\ref{eq:generalLT}).

 In this review, we shall employ the dotted-index notation in association with the dagger to denote hermitian conjugation, as specified in \eq{eq:defbardagger}.
 This is the notation for hermitian conjugation of spinors found in most field theory textbooks (e.g., see refs.~\cite{Srednicki,Terning,Peskin:1995ev}).
 However, it should be noted that many references in the supersymmetry literature (e.g., see refs.~\cite{WessBagger,Gates,Ross, Sohnius,Srivastava,Piguet,MullerKirsten,Derendinger,West, Bailin,Buchbinder,Lykken,Soni,Galperin, bilalsusy,FigueroaO'Farrill:2001tr,Mohapatra,Drees,Binetruy,Aitchison}) employ the bar notation made popular by Wess and Bagger \cite{WessBagger} where $\overline\psi_{\dot{\alpha}}\equiv\psi^\dagger_{\dot{\alpha}} \equiv(\psi_\alpha)^\dagger$.